rust-lang/edition-guide/src/2018/transitioning/traits/impl-trait.md

 # impl Trait

-`impl Trait` is new syntax that currently works in function signatures.
+`impl Trait` is the new way to specify unnamed but concrete types that implement a specific trait.
 There are two places you can put it: argument position, and return position.

 ```rust,ignore